Renovating vs. Home Staging: How to Redesign For A Faster SaleAug 20, 2019

 We removed the sagging suede wall-coverings in the study and simplified the ceiling.
 Little touches like a new entry chandelier made all the difference.

-D. The master bath needed to be updated.
+D. The primary bathroom needed to be updated.

 Like the kitchen, the homeowners imagined an expensive major remodeling job.
 Minor changes brought major results.
 We replaced the art glass in the shower, the cabinet hardware, and light fixtures.
 Voila!
 New bathroom.

 These homeowners were wonderful, did exactly what we suggested, and had every intention of having us bring in the finishing touch with furnishings.
 Guess what, though?
 It never made it to that point.
 By the time the renovations were nearing completion, they accepted a great offer.
-Imagine, though, how much they could have saved by getting professional staging input from the beginning.
+Imagine, though, how much they could have saved by finding a local home stager at the beginning.

 In this case, removing the obstacles was all it took.
 We had done our job as stagers.
 We had solved the issues and the house sold!